 Tip: Test the noodles before moving on to the next step to make sure they are cooked through.
 If not, turn the heat back on for a couple of minutes or until they are tender.

 Finish: Almost done!
-There are just a few ingredients left that will really ramp up this soups flavor.
+There are just a few ingredients left that will really ramp up the flavor.
 Add the cream of chicken soup and butter and stir well until it has all melted and is well combined.
 Season with salt and pepper to your taste and finally, serve!

 Helpful Tip!